Character rigidity for lattices and commensurators: Finite factor representations restricted to the lattice

 If, in addition, $G$ has property (T) then the conclusion of the previous theorem can be strengthened.
 In the sequel we will see that using the notion of resolutions from \cite{cornulierT} this is also the case when $G$ has one non-compact factor with property (T) (see also \cite{creutz}).

-\begin{cor} Suppose $\Gamma < \Lambda < G$ is as in the hypotheses of Theorem~\ref{thm:amenablesubalgebra} and in addition $G$ has property (T).
+\begin{cor} Suppose $\Gamma < \Lambda < G$ is as in the hypotheses of Theorem~\ref{thm:amenablesubalgebra} and suppose, in addition, that $G$ has property (T).
 Suppose also that $\pi: \Lambda \to \mathcal U(M)$ is a finite factor representation such that $\pi(\Lambda)'' = M$, and set $N = \pi(\Gamma)''$.
-If $\pi$ is not the left regular representation then $N$ is a direct sum of matrix algebras. \end{cor} \begin{proof} If $\pi$ is not the left regular representation then by Theorem~\ref{thm:amenablesubalgebra} we have that $N$ is injective.
-Since $G$ has property (T) so does $\Gamma$, and hence it then follows from Theorem C in \cite{robertson} that $\pi(\Gamma) \subset \mathcal U(N)$ is precompact in the strong operator topology.
-Thus, it follows from the Peter-Weyl theorem that $N$ is a direct sum of matrix algebras. \end{proof}
+If $\pi$ does not extend to an isomorphism $L\Lambda \xrightarrow{\sim} M$, then $N$ is completely atomic. \end{cor} \begin{proof} If $\pi$ does not extend to an isomorphism $L\Lambda \xrightarrow{\sim} M$, then by Theorem~\ref{thm:amenablesubalgebra} we have that $N$ is injective.
+Since $G$ has property (T) so does $\Gamma$ \cite{kazhdan}, and hence it then follows from Theorem C in \cite{robertson} that $\pi(\Gamma) \subset \mathcal U(N)$ is precompact in the strong operator topology.
+Thus, it follows from the Peter-Weyl theorem that $N$ is isomorphic to a direct sum of matrix algebras. \end{proof}